314 S. Main Street,

 7 people favorited this theater

-After closing, the auditorium was demolished and the space used for parking.
+After closing, the auditorium was demolished in September & October 1952 and the space used for parking.
 The front of the building remained for many years, housing a gymnasium.
 It, too, has been demolished.

 Just login to your account and subscribe to this theater